yselvav/MineX-DreamNet/README.md

 ```
 MineX/
-├── src/                 # Plugin source (Java + YAML)
+├── src/                 # Plugin/server source (Java + YAML)
 ├── build.gradle         # Gradle build (Spigot API)
 ├── README.md            # You are here 🚀
 └── .gitignore           # Ignore build artifacts & IDE files
 ```

-We only publish the **plugin source**, not the full game world.
+We only publish the **plugin/server source**, not the full game world.
 Clone, build, drop the JAR into any 1.21.x Spigot/Paper server and go!

 ---